 Low-E glass is made by applying a thin coat of metallic particles to the glass.
 The most efficient type of Low-E coating is called a “soft coat low-e”.
 With the soft coat type, the metal is applied to the glass in a vacuum chamber so that an even and consistent coating is achieved.
 In that type of construction the coated face of the glass is on the inside of a double-pane unit.
 This way the coating cannot be touched or scratched in any way.
 The Low-E coating has been made not only to reduce heat transfer, but to also stop UV radiation waves while still letting in visible light.

 All Low-E coatings are not the same!
-Even within the loweglass1last few years there have been advancements and improvements to the coatings and the processes.
+Even within the last few years there have been advancements and improvements to the coatings and the processes.
 At the base of the matter a good Low-E reflects heat back to the source.
 So in the summer when the New Mexico sun is beating on our windows the Low-E coating will reflect that heat back to the sun.
 In the cold months, the heat from your furnace comes up against that Low-E coating and gets reflected back into the house.
 The glass is designed to keep your home at a constant and comfortable room temperature.

 Low-E is not the same as tinted glass.
 Tinted glass blocks only the light that you see, but not the heat or UV waves.
 Tinted glass has a tendency to get very hot so be careful about where and why you would want it.
 Tinted glass can also appear to be different colors depending on the size of the window.
 You use thicker glass on larger units, so they would appear darker than smaller windows next to them.
 Since Low-E is a coating that is applied to the glass, the appearance will not vary from window to window.